-PALESTINE: How do they celebrate Easter behind the wall?
+PALESTINE: How do they celebrate Orthodox Easter behind the wall?
 Do muslims and christians celebrate together?

-Thousands of boys and girls scouts from the city, nearby refugee camps and other Palerstinian villages comes to Ramallah to participate in the Easter parade.
-In the end of Holy Saturday Christians families gather together and celebrate with a Easter lamb.
+Thousands of boys and girls scouts from the city, nearby refugee camps and other Palestinian villages comes to Ramallah to participate in the Easter parade.
+In the end of Holy Saturday Christians families gather together and celebrate with an Easter lamb.